domcek/Project-Cassiopeia-A/README.md

 Basic details on the function of the script is documented in the beginning of each script.

-## Figures and tables
+## Jupyter notebooks

-All figures of the paper are an output of Jupyter lab notebook “zenodo_casa_figures.ipynb”.
-Figure 9 is produced by Jupyter lab notebook “zenodo_casa_SED.ipynb”, which also contains values for Table.1.
+All figures from the the publication are produced by Jupyter lab notebook “zenodo_casa_figures.ipynb”.
+Figure 9 is produced separately by Jupyter notebook “zenodo_casa_SED.ipynb”, which also contains values for Table.1.

-“./figures/zenodo_casa_figures.ipynb”
+“./zenodo_casa_figures.ipynb”

-“./figures/zenodo_casa_SED.ipynb”
+“./zenodo_casa_SED.ipynb”